Coolshanlan/Algorithm-course/README.md

 i for which A[i] = i if it exists.
 Please design a Divide-and-Conquer algorithm that runs in time O(lgn).
 (Analyze your algorithm and show it is correct.)
 ## week4-p4
+**Inversions**

+Let A[1....n] be an array of n distinct numbers.
+If i<j and A[i] > A[j], then the pair (i,j) is called an ```inversion``` of A.

+a) List the five inversions of the array 〈3,8,6,1, 42〉.

+b) What array with elements from the set ｛1,2 . . . . ,n｝has the most inversions?
+How many does it have?

+c) What is the relationship between the running time of insertion sort and the number of inversions in the input array?
+Justify your answer.

+d) Give an algorithm that determines the number of inversions in any permutation on n elements in θ(nlogn) worst-case time.
+(Hint: Modify merge sort.)
 ## week4-p8
+Directly solve the origin stock buying problem in θ(n) time.